leod/aural-travels/README.md

 See also this inspiring [Onion Talk](https://www.youtube.com/watch?v=zpNgsU9o4ik).

+> I ask myself: What are two separate things?
+Can I turn one of those things into the other thing?
+And I did.

 ## Environment
 We've used [Miniconda3](https://docs.conda.io/en/latest/miniconda.html) for these experiments.
 Create a new environment from the [`environment.yml`](environment.yml):
 ```